tomdaniel-it/contentful-vanilla/README.md

 ### Fill data for specific content object
 If you want to inject the data for a specific content object, then you can use the following attributes on your container HTML element:
-- `data-contentful-content="blogPost"`: for retrieving single content object
+- `data-contentful-content`: For retrieving a single content object
-- `data-contentful-id="xxx"`: defines the id of the object to retrieve data from
+- `data-contentful-id`: Defines the id of the object to retrieve data from

 Inside your object container HTML element, you can now add following attributes on elements to inject data of your content object:
-- `data-contentful-property="xxx"`: defines what property value will be injected
+- `data-contentful-property`: Defines what property value will be injected
-- `data-contentful-type="xxx"`: defines the Contentful data type to be injected
+- `data-contentful-type`: Defines the Contentful data type to be injected

 Example:
 ```html